List of arvicolines

 Arvicolinae is a subfamily of mammals in the rodent family Cricetidae, which in turn is part of the Myomorpha suborder in the order Rodentia.
 Members of this subfamily are called arvicolines and include voles, lemmings, and muskrats.
 They are found in North America, Europe, and Asia, primarily in forests, shrublands, grasslands, and wetlands, though some species can be found in deserts and rocky areas.
 They range in size from the woodland vole, at 6 cm plus a 1 cm tail, to the muskrat, at 30 cm plus a 25 cm tail.
-Arvicolines generally eat grass, leaves, twigs, bulbs, tubers, seeds, nuts, and other vegetation, though some also eat fungus and invertebrates.
+Arvicolines generally eat grass, leaves, twigs, bulbs, tubers, seeds, nuts, and other vegetation, though some also eat fungi and invertebrates.
 Almost no arvicolines have population estimates, but three species—the Lake Baikal mountain vole, Tarabundí vole, and Zempoaltépec vole—are categorized as endangered.

 The 158 extant species of Arvicolinae are divided into 30 genera, with over a third of species, 57, in the Microtus genus.
 Several extinct prehistoric arvicoline species have been discovered, though due to ongoing research and discoveries, the exact number and categorization are not fixed.